KazanExpress/bound/README.md

 };

-// Send the proto object to snapshot the structure. const bound = new Bound(obj);
+// Send the proto object to snapshot the structure. const bound = new Bound(obj1 /* Used for snapshoting the object structure, not for the actual binding */);

-// Bind both objects via Bound instace: bound.bind(obj1);
+// Bind both objects via Bound instance: bound.bind(obj1);
 bound.bind(obj2);